Finding new ways to make democracies more resilient in a rapidly changing world

 From April - July 2022, we will be running an international project designed to identify new strategies for addressing threats to democratic structures and processes and to outline new ways to make democracies more resilient in a rapidly changing world.

-We will convene a series of five expert roundtables on the building blocks of democracy - people, executive, information, voting, money - in five cities around the world: Sydney, Seoul, Berlin, Tel Aviv and New York.
+We will convene a series of five expert roundtables on the building blocks of democracy - people, executive, information, voting, money - in five cities around the world.
 These building blocks will be examined in the context of the social and economic issues that shape them, but the focus will be on how to adapt these mechanisms to meet the challenges of the times.

 The results will be recalibrated in a roundtable in a sixth city (London) after taking into consideration bottom-up views from a series of citizens’ panels, and they will then be presented to a global audience at the annual Athens Democracy Forum (ADF), convened in association with The New York Times, in September 2022.